buildbot/buildbot/master/docs/manual/configuration/workers-docker.rst

     This value is passed to the docker image via environment variable ``BUILDMASTER``

 ``hostconfig``
-    (optional)
+    (renderable dictionary, optional)
     Extra host configuration parameters passed as a dictionary used to create HostConfig object.
     See `docker-py's HostConfig documentation <https://docker-py.readthedocs.io/en/stable/api.html#docker.api.container.ContainerApiMixin.create_host_config>`_ for all the supported options.

 ``autopull``
     (optional, defaults to false)